 4. Insert the tent poles

-Straighten the tent poles and insert into the provided sleeved channels on the tent.
+Straighten the tent poles and insert them into the provided sleeved channels on the tent.

-It is at this point you want to check that the doors are unzipped.
+At this point, you want to check that the doors are unzipped.

 5. Take up the tension in the poles